 310. Water Color

 Experimentation with at least ten different techniques of water color painting.
 Prerequisite, Art 101, or permission of the instructor.

 351; 352; 451; 452.
 Special Studies in Applied Art

-(1 to 3

 (3)

 Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors in art.
 Qualified students who are not candidates for such honors but who desire to take the course are also admitted.

 403. Painting I

+(3)

 An introductory course of oil painting with emphasis on realistic or recognizable objects.
 The mixing and application of paint to the painting surface and various painting techniques are studied.
 Prerequisites, Art 101 and 117, or permission of the instructor.

 404. Painting II

+(3)

 An advanced course with focus on larger dimensions.
 More individual freedom of choice of subjects, techniques, painting surfaces, and paint media is encouraged.
 Prerequisite, Art 403, or permission of the instructor.
 Alternates with Art 302.
-Not offered in 1975-1976.
+Not offered in 1977-1978.

 History and Appreciation of Art

 All art history courses consist of a survey of one or more stylistic periods.
 Students also engage in research and creative analysis of specific works and relate their studies where possible to other disciplines.
 Field trips to museums are planned for each semester.

-Either Art 113; 114 or Art 115 is prerequisite to all courses in history and appreciation of art numbered 200 and above.
+Art 113; 114 is prerequisite to all courses in history and appreciation of art numbered 200 and above.

 109; 109R.
 Introduction to Art

 (3)

-A course designed for the student who is interested in art but does not wish to major in it.
-It is a blend of studio experimentation with some history, aesthetics, and other theoretical foundations of the arts.
+A course designed for the student who is interested in art but does not wish to major in it, It is a blend of studio experimentation with some history, aesthetics, and other theoretical foundations of the arts.

 113; 114.
 History of Art

-(3;3)
+(3)

 A survey of painting, sculpture, and architecture from 3000 B.C. to the present.
 The first semester deals with Asian, Egyptian, Greek, Roman, and Medieval Art; the second, with Renaissance, Baroque, and Modern Art.

-115; 115R.
-History of Western Art

-(3)

-A one-semester survey of the trends in painting, sculpture, and architecture from earliest times to the twentieth century, presented through a limited number of monuments and master artists.

 221. Greek and Roman Art

-(3)

 Alternates with Art 233.
-Offered in 1975-1976.
+Offered in 1977-1978.

 222. Medieval European Art

 (3)

 A study of Early Christian, Byzantine, Romanesque, and Gothic architecture, sculpture, and minor arts.
 Alternates with Art 234.
-Offered in 1975-1976.
+Offered in 1977-1978.

 225. American Art, 1600-1940

 (3)

 Primitivism to Pollack.
 Alternates with Art 237.
-Offered in 1975-1976.
+Offered in 1977-1978.

-226. Criticism and the Contemporary Arts, 1940 to the Present
+226. Criticism and the Contemporary Arts, 1940 to Present

-(3)

 Principles of taste, theories of criticism and aesthetics, and their relationship to art.
 Alternates with Art 238.
-Offered in 1975-1976.
+Offered in 1977-1978.

 229. Non-Western Art

 (3)

-The development of painting, sculpture, and architecture in China, Japan, and India, with special attention given to India, dividing it into Buddhist, Hindu, Jain, and Mughal periods of art.
+The development of painting, sculpture, and architecture in China, Japan, and India, with special attention given to India, dividing it into Buddhist, Hindu, Jain, and Mughai periods of art.

 233; 234.
 European Art, 1250-1600

-(3;3)

 The Renaissance in Italy and in northern and western Europe.
 The first semester covers the period from 1250 to 1500; the second semester, the sixteenth century.
-Alternates with Art 221 and 222.
-Not offered in 1975-1976.
+Alternates with Art 221 and 222, Not offered in 1977-1978.

 237. European Art, 1600-1800

 (3)

 The chief figures and works in the baroque and rococo styles.
 Alternates with Art 225.
-Not offered in 1975-1976.
+Not offered in 1977-1978.

 238. European Art, 1800-1940

 (3)

 The important movements and artists from the Neoclassicism of the Napoleonic Era to the Surrealism of the 1930's.
 Alternates with Art 226.
-Not offered in 1975-1976.
+Not offered in 1977-1978.

-353: 354: 453; 454.
+353; 354; 453; 454.
 Special Studies in History of Art

 (1 to 3)

 Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors in art.
 Qualified students who are not candidates for such honors but who desire to take the course are also admitted.

 ASTRONOMY (06)

 Mr. Makosky

 No major is offered in this field.